Renée Fleming – Guilty Pleasures

 Fleming is undoubtedly a perfect singer.
 She has the natural gift of a creamy and charming voice, but she has also the intelligence to give meaning to every single detail of the music and of the text: it would be enough to remind of the liveliness and, at the same time, the sweetness of Berlioz’s Villanelle that in Fleming’s singing really heralds the arrival of the “new season” (spring, of course); the ineffable beauty and the luminous quietness of Refice’s charming Ombra di nube; the longing that characterizes the beautiful Canción despite its shortness; the solicitous and careful warning Undina sings to herself in the fragment from Tchaikovsky’s unfinished opera; the laughing tone of Canteloube’s Malurous qu’o uno fenno; the lightness and merriment with which Fleming sings Strauss’s Frag’ mich oft, woran’s denn wohl liegt.

 More incredible, more touching than everything else is perhaps the endless sadness that Fleming expresses in the first of Canteloube’s two Chants (La Delaïssádo), in which she portrays a shepherdess abandoned in the middle of the night.
 The contrast between the sombreness of the orchestra and Fleming’s crystalline voice is really riveting.

-Marie Antoinette’s scene from The Ghosts of Versailles is on the other hand a highly dramatic piece, where Fleming expresses pathos and the most intense feelings in a way that is so honest and direct that is almost painful to hear.
+Marie Antoinette’s scene from The Ghosts of Versailles is on the other hand a highly dramatic piece.
+Here, Fleming expresses pathos and the most intense feelings in a way that is so honest and direct that is almost painful to hear.

 Guilty Pleasures is another, excellent album by Renée Fleming.
 Here you can really understand the reasons of her success: the sweetness that characterizes both the colour of her voice and her temperament, her insight and her sound technique.
-Definitely, this recording can be considered as one of her best works.
+Definitely, this recording is one of her best works.